dpc10ster/RJafrocBook/docs/13-froc-vs-afroc.md

 </table>

--   The first column is labeled "wAFROC-B", meaning the RAD-1 wAFROC AUC for panel B, which are identical for the three figures.
+-   The first column is labeled "wAFROC-B", meaning the RAD-1 wAFROC AUC in panel B, which are identical for the three figures (one may visually confirm that the red curves in panels A, B ad C in the three figures are identical; likewise for the red curves in panels D, E and F).
--   The second column is labeled "wAFROC-E", meaning the RAD-1 wAFROC AUC for panel E, which are identical for the three figures.
+-   The second column is labeled "wAFROC-E", meaning the RAD-1 wAFROC AUC in panel E, which are identical for the three figures.
--   The third column is labeled "ROC-C", meaning the RAD-1 ROC AUC for panel C, which are identical for the three figures.
+-   The third column is labeled "ROC-C", meaning the RAD-1 ROC AUC in panel C, which are identical for the three figures.
--   The fourth column is labeled "ROC-F", meaning the RAD-1 ROC AUC for panel F, which are identical for the three figures.
+-   The fourth column is labeled "ROC-F", meaning the RAD-1 ROC AUC in panel F, which are identical for the three figures.

 ### Summary of RAD-2 simulations